GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 Once logged in you will be presented with the home page with a link to our first usecase.

-Our first usecase is CRUD functionality for Employee Recrods.
+Our first usecase is CRUD functionality for Employee Records.

 You will be able to add, modify, and delete Employees.
 The data is stored in a database